docker-archive/classicswarm/docs/index.md

 ## Set up Swarm nodes

-Each Swarm node will run a swarm node agent.
+Each Swarm node will run a Swarm node agent.
 The agent registers the referenced Docker daemon, monitors it, and updates the discovery backend with the node's status.

 The following example uses the Docker Hub based `token` discovery service: